Surviving Entanglement in Optic-Microwave Conversion by Electro-Optomechanical System: Analysis of entanglement

 \subsection{Conversion efficiency and entanglement survival}

-In this section, we analyze the conversion efficiency of the electro-optomechanical system and the surviving entanglement of the CTMG state.
-From Eq.~(\ref{inoutrel}), we define an optic-microwave conversion efficiency as $R(\omega)\equiv |C_{1}(\omega)|^{2}$ which is the probability that an input optical photon is converted to a microwave photon \cite{Tsang2011}.
-As shown in Eq.~(\ref{inoutcoeff}), $C_{1}(\omega)$ does not depend on the number of input photons or temperature of the conversion system, so it is a characteristic of the electro-optomechanical system.
-The conversion efficiency of our system at $\omega=0$ approaches to $R(0)\approx 0.328$, so that less than a half of input optical photons are converted to microwave photons.
+We analyze the conversion efficiency of the electro-optomechanical system whose optimal condition is compared with the optimal one on the surviving entanglement of the CTMG state.
+From Eq.~(\ref{inoutrel}), we define an optic-microwave conversion efficiency as $R(\omega)\equiv |C_{1}(\omega)|^{2}$, the probability that an input optical photon is converted to a microwave photon \cite{Tsang2011}.
+Since $C_{1}(\omega)$ of Eq.~(\ref{inoutcoeff}) does not depend on the number of input photons or temperature of the conversion system, $R(\omega)$ represents a characteristic of the electro-optomechanical system.
+At $\omega=0$, the conversion efficiency of our system approaches to $R(0)\approx 0.328$, so that less than a half of input optical photons are converted to microwave photons.
+It is compared with the existing experiments \cite{Andrews2014,Higginbotham2018} whose conversion efficiency is defined as the ratio between input amplitude and converted amplitude, $\braket{\hat{\beta}_{S}^{\dagger}\hat{\beta}_{S}}/\braket{\hat{a}_{S}^{\dagger}\hat{a}_{S}}$ in our calculation.
+Due to the added thermal noise, their conversion efficiency varies with the input mean photon number and the temperature of the electro-optomechanical system.
+Thus, if we apply our system to their calculation, our conversion efficiency can be larger than $R(0)\approx 0.328$, such as $\braket{\hat{\beta}_{S}^{\dagger}\hat{\beta}_{S}}/\braket{\hat{a}_{S}^{\dagger}\hat{a}_{S}}=0.482,~0.636$ at $N_{S}=1,~0.5$, respectively.